 If the stain is fresh, lucky you!
 New messes are relatively easy to clean.

-Older stains need a few applications, but it is possible to destroy an old cat urine stain.
-You just need a concentrated product, the right environmental factors, and persistence.
+Older stains may need several applications (especially in carpeting), but it is possible to destroy an old cat urine stain.
+You just need a combination of a concentrated product, the right environmental factors, and persistence.

 Removing Feces Stains